Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

   - Added support for contents moving between internal or SD Card and USB Storage.
 - Media Controller
   - Added playback position, shuffle mode, repeat mode control APIs.
   - Added playback action APIs to replace Playback state APIs.
-And some playback states has changed.
+And some playback states have changed.
   - Added support for playlist.
   - Added support for response of the request.
 - Image Util